IN THIS ARTICLE

 In busy, international EMS companies, individual business units shouldn’t be making important, Capex decisions in isolation.

-There may be pressing reasons to replace ageing equipment or invest in cutting-edge new kit.
+There may be pressing reasons to replace ageing equipment or invest in new kit and software powered by AI.
 But these competing demands have to be costed and ‘baked in’ to an overall global strategy if they’re going to be able to meet customer demands in every market.

 To manage this - the whole EMS business should be working together to share research and knowledge - jointly deciding where their priorities for hardware should lie.